-Again, this year Lesley Elizabeth has chosen to honor a late employee, Cathy Moore, who passed away in 2004 after battling stage 4 breast cancer for over 4 years.
+Again, this year Lesley Elizabeth, Inc. has chosen to honor a late employee, Cathy Moore, who passed away in 2004 after battling stage 4 breast cancer for over 4 years.
 Cathy worked for Lesley Elizabeth over 10 years before she lost her battle.
 She helped shape this company into what it is today.
 She is also the mother to two beautiful children, Josh & Amelia, and was sassy, spontaneous, funny and a joy to be around.
 She could light up any room with her infectious laugh and amazing smile.

 Cathy chose to have her treatments done with Karmanos Cancer Institute in Detroit because of their variety of treatment options, use of experimental treatments, reputations for care and support to their patients and their vast experience with fighting cancer.
 She showed what true strength and determination is by not only fighting cancer for as long as she did but also by participating in experimental treatments in hopes of being able to help others long after she was gone.

-Lesley Elizabeth is honoring Cathy, her memory and fight by donating a portion of the proceeds from every bottle sold of our Limited Edition Wicked Good Salt, during the month of October, to Karmanos Cancer Institute. $120 dollars was raised and donated in her memory in 2018.
-We hope to raise more in the coming years by making this a yearly tradition.
+Lesley Elizabeth is honoring Cathy, her memory and fight by donating a portion of the proceeds from every bottle sold of our Limited Edition Wicked Good Salt, during the month of October, to Karmanos Cancer Institute.

 Cathy’s love for her children, horses, camping, unplanned adventures, bonfires and a damn good margarita still lives in our hearts and in the building blocks of our company.